“She didn’t buy anything.”

 We have to accept the fact that human beings make snap judgments.
 It takes less than four seconds to create a mental image of the person we’re talking to on the phone and in only a quarter of a second when you meet them in person.
 That’s how fast our brain reacts.

 So, we have 4 seconds to make a good first impression.
 Now, if you screw up the first four seconds, you have another ten seconds, but after that, you’re done.
 It’s basically a lost cause.
 You can’t influence him.

 How do you convince the prospect that you’re enthusiastic and an expert in your field, in the first 4 seconds?

 The answer is simple: Your tone of voice.

 Tonality is a very important part of persuasion.
 Words with the right tonality will leave a powerful impact on an emotional and logical basis.

 You’re basically controlling their emotions with your tone of voice.

 According to Albert Mehrabian, human communication is:

 Body language- 45%

-E.g. When my mother used to call me when I was a kid: Edison (in a soft tone) it means that its lunch time.
-When she used to call me Edison (in a very angry tone), I instantly realised I was in big trouble.
+E.g. When my mother used to call me when I was a kid: Edison (in a soft tone) means that it’s lunchtime.
+When she used to call me Edison (in a very angry tone), I instantly realized I was in big trouble.